Three down. Six down. Nine down. You get where I'm going with this.

 - The ten National Guardsmen in Southern Comfort are whittled down to two, mostly at the hands of some pissed-off Cajuns.

 - Anaconda with Terri, Danny and Cale the last ones left.
+It turns out that Sarone had set this up from the start; the crew were his bait for the snake all along.

 - Deep Rising with Finnegan, Trillian and Tooch surviving.